koreymacdougall/config_files/notes/cheatsheet.md

     - can use lightspark, available as standalone and broswer extensoin
 # GENTOO
 ## Portage tips
-    - --noreplace stops re-installing of default packages
+    * --noreplace stops re-installing of default packages
-    - to make this default...
-    - --jobs=X to run parallel installs
+    * --jobs=X to run parallel installs
+    * for full system/world update:
+        * sudo emerge --update --changed-use --deep --ask --with-bdeps=y @world
 # GIT
 ## to sync a forked, local repo, can use the rebase command, which will avoid the ugly merge commit added when doing a normal pull.
     - git pull --rebase <remote name> <branch name>